Glossary of Terms

 Method of “permanent” hair reduction include laser as well as photo light hair removal systems.
 Photoepilation uses intense light to destroy the growth cells of hair bulb.
 Both INTENSE PULSED LIGHT (IPL) and laser hair removal are used to REDUCE hair growth.

-Hyperpigmentation Hyperpigmentation is a term given to areas or spots in the skin that appear darker than the rest of the body.
-These spots , or areas , are caused by an increase in melanin production which is a result from a number of conditions such as over exposure to ultraviolet rays from the sun, inflammation due to an injury, and even during pregnancy.
-Hyperpigmentation appears in the following forms: Chloasma, Hyperpigmentation, Lentigo/Lentigenes, Melasma, tan, nevus, stain.
+Hyperpigmentation is a term given to areas or spots in the skin that appear darker than the rest of the body.
+These spots, or areas, are caused by an increase in melanin production which is a result of a number of conditions such as over-exposure to ultraviolet rays from the sun, inflammation due to an injury, and even during pregnancy.
+Hyperpigmentation appears in the following forms: Chloasma, Hyperpigmentation, Lentigo/Lentigines, Melasma, tan, nevus, stain.

 Knees Your knees do a lot of work and move your entire life.
-This can result in the skin surrounding that area also stretches and begins to loosen up and sag.
+This can result in the skin surrounding that area also stretching and beginning to loosen up and sag.
 This is common as you age and lose the healthy production of collagen and elastin.

 Large pores The size of the pore is determined by the amount of sebum (oil) being produced.
 The more oil produced, the more the follicle and pore stretch to accommodate the quantity of sebum being secreted.
 Follicles that are clogged with keratinized cells and fatty materials will have larger pores due to the stretching of the follicle walls from the amount of debris in the canal.